by Glynn Foster

 pkgrecv is a pretty manual process.
 We could easily create a

-cron job to do this for us, but instead we will use the new mirroring service feature included in Oracle Solaris 11.2.
+cron job to do this for us, but instead we will use the new mirroring service feature included since Oracle Solaris 11.2.
 Using this feature provides a few more benefits that just using

 cron alone, for example, integration into the Oracle Solaris Service Management Facility (SMF), logging, publisher configuration management, and more.

-Before we look at the new IPS package mirroring service, let's roll back our local package repository to the original state and revert the changes we made when we installed the OpenStack packages, as shown in Listing 4.
-We'll use a new command—
+Before we look at the new IPS package mirroring service, let's roll back our local package repository to the original state and revert the changes we made when we installed the GNU developer packages, as shown in Listing 4.
+First we roll back to the original boot environment by activating it and then rebooting, then we roll back the zfs snapshot on the other zpool.
+And finally we'll use the command—

 pkg exact-install—to install and update our system as if we were installing onto a bare system.
 This command is especially useful for administrators trying to enforce compliance, for example, to ensure that a validated configuration is used and that no additional unnecessary packages are installed on a system.

 solaris-large-server group package as the boundary in which to install a basic server profile.
 We will use this as the boundary that we want to revert to.
-Performing this exact installation will cause a new boot environment to be created that contains our changes, and it will be active on our next system reboot.
+Because in this case we've already moved back and rebooted to the older boot environment, performing this exact installation not will cause a new boot environment, and only packages will be removed.
+No additional reboot is necessary.

 The IPS package mirroring service,